 "Not always, Arthur.
 Often somebody comes into their inheritance when they become an adult."

 "But I'm not going to be an adult!
 I'm going to be 14!"
 Tears welled up in my eyes, "My parents are dead, aren't they Uncle Bobby."
-I lowered my head, hiding my face.
+I lowered my head, hiding my eyes.
 Tears stung my eyes and ran down my cheeks.
 Just a moment ago I was enjoying my favorite pizza, now just the thought of it annoyed me.
 My mood had been soured.
 "I didn't want to think about it, but they're gone.
 I'm never seeing them again!"
 I was filled with despair.
 Years of pent up emotion and denial welled at the top of my soul and spilled over into the pool that was reality.

 Uncle Bobby embraced me in a warm hug, "I won't lie to you, Arthur.
 I can't.
 The odds your parents are alive are very slim."

 "Stop!"
 I yelled, pushing him away and getting off my stool.
 "You talk as if there is still hope.
 You talk as if there is still a chance.
 You know it.
 Beatrice knows it.
 Vin knows it.
 My grandparents know it, and I know it.
 My parents are dead.
 We don't know how, we don't know why, but they're gone!"
 My anger had taken him aback.
 He wasn't used to me acting this way, and neither was I. Suddenly I was filled with so much anger and rage.
 I grabbed at my head, feeling as if I were going insane.
+I felt the anger grow uncontrollably within me, like nothing I'd ever felt before.

 "Arthur, please," he held out a hand that I quickly swatted away.
 "Arthur, you must listen.
 We don't know what happened to them.
 But you're right.
 We've all spoken about it behind closed doors, careful to keep you out of the conversation.
 It is most likely that your parents, unfortunately, are deceased."